 1. Nonfiction Reading Passages

-This GROWING bundle has a handful of passages featuring nonfiction text features as their primary skill.
+This bundle has a handful of passages featuring nonfiction text features as their primary skill.
 These passages are helpful when working as a whole group, small group or students on their own.
 (Also, if using these passages for each comprehension skill, students will be familiar with them, thus leading to successful independent work time!)
 Want to hear more about these passages?
-Check out THIS post: 2nd Grade Reading Comprehension Passages.
+Check out this post: 2nd Grade Reading Comprehension Passages.

 2. Text Feature Hunt